 - 11 Some consider that not recognising most types of internally generated intangible assets distorts the measurement of an enterprise's performance (including how income is matched with the related expenses) and does not allow an accurate assessment of returns on investment in intangible assets and capital allocation decisions.
-Poor information on intangible resources may affect: - (a) Company's market value performance and financial position; - (b) Capital allocation and investment decisions: - (c) Access to finance for investment in intangibles; - (d) Information asymmetry; - (e) Stewardship (the accountability of management for actions/decisions in managing a firm's resources). - 12 Information about unrecognised internally generated intangible assets and an entity's other value creation activities is important to users as it provides insight into a company's ability to generate future profits and cash flows.
+Poor information on intangible resources may affect: - (a) Company's stock market performance and financial position; - (b) Capital allocation and investment decisions of capital providers; - (c) Access to finance for investment in intangibles; - (d) Information asymmetry; - (e) Stewardship (the accountability of management for actions/decisions in managing a firm's resources). - 12 Information about unrecognised internally generated intangible assets and an entity's other value creation activities is important to users as it provides insight into a company's ability to generate future profits and cash flows.

 - 13 Some therefore consider that there is insufficient recognition of internally generated intangible assets. - 14 Although some consider that it is problematic that so few internally generated intangible assets are recognised in the financial statements, others consider this to be of less importance as the future entity's profitability will reflect the cash flows generated in the relevant period by such intangible resources.
+Also, some finds that too many intangible assets are recognised in the financial statements; in particular in the context of business combinations.